iXsystems/ixautomation/README.md

 Jenkins automation testing framework for iX projects
 ===========

-The scripts in this repository will allow you to test iX projects, either as an automated job from Jenkins or manually.
+The scripts in this repository will allow you to start Bhyve vm and run tests for some iX projects, either as an automated job from Jenkins or manually.

 It includes support to test the following projects: